polyaxon/polyaxon/templates/quick_start.md

         It may take some time before you can access the dashboard.

-        If you used an ingress, your dashboard will be available on:
+        If you used an ingress, your dashboard will be available at:

             http://52.226.37.54:80/tensorboard/root/quick-start